BeyondTheChart/BTCQ-2025-BEHAVIORAL-INTEGRITY/README.md

-Beyond the Chart – Quantitative & Behavioral Analysis Framework Edge Decay and Behavioral Integrity Assessment – Institutional Overview
+Beyond the Chart – Quantitative & Behavioral Analysis Framework Edge Decay and Behavioral Integrity Assessment – Professional Overview

 Authored by Beyond the Chart Research Division

 1. Executive Summary

-This document presents an institutional-grade quantitative and behavioral assessment of a high-frequency trading strategy characterized by a 93.2% win rate and a mean risk/reward ratio of 0.39.
+This document presents a professional-grade quantitative and behavioral assessment of a high-frequency trading strategy characterized by a 93.2% win rate and a mean risk/reward ratio of 0.39.
 The analysis, conducted under the proprietary Beyond the Chart Quantitative & Behavioral Framework, aims to determine the authenticity, resilience, and sustainability of the underlying trading edge over time.

 The study integrates traditional quantitative metrics with behavioral modeling to reveal the structural stability, operational coherence, and probabilistic decay of the strategy's performance under realistic market conditions.